JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 # Pod Feed
-As a logged-in user, I want to be able to see my own personalized list of favorite / followed podcasts so that I can keep up with my pesonal pod adventures.
+As a logged-in user, I want to be able to see my own personalized list of favorite / followed podcasts so that I can keep up with my personal pod adventures.

   * ### Questions
 * Will the users need to sign in to view the Pod Feed?